makewebau/shipper/README.md

     vendor/bin/ship

+### Deployment

+To add a deployment script to your project create a file called 'deploy.php' in the root of your project and add whatever code there you would like to add.
+This will be called by the Shipper.php class and from the scope of that class which means you can use any methods on that class with the $this variable.

+To deploy after shipping use the flag --deploy (or -d for brevity).

+    vendor/bin/ship --deploy

 ### Terminal Alias

 You might want to create an alias so you can use something like `ship` to save remembering and typing all those additional characters.
 To do this on a Mac, add the following to your `~/.bash_profile` file (or create the file and add it, if it does not already exist):